bitwombat/zf2-authentication-module/README.md

 	),
 </code>

-To restrict access to your controllers to certain users, look at the DeitAccessControl module.
+To restrict access to your controllers to certain users, look at the DeitAuthorisation module.